Spectres (album)

-Spectres is the fifth studio album by American hard rock band Blue Öyster Cult, released in November 1977.
-The album features one of the band's biggest hits, concert staple "Godzilla," and was certified gold in January 1978.
+Spectres is the fifth studio album by American rock band Blue Öyster Cult, released in November 1977 by Columbia Records.
+The album features one of the band's biggest hits, concert staple "Godzilla," and was certified gold by the RIAA on January 19, 1978.

+The cover art features lasers, which Blue Öyster Cult used in their live shows at that time.

+A remastered version was released on February 13, 2007, which included four previously unreleased outtakes from the Spectres sessions as bonus tracks.